Coronavirus (Covid-19) - Travel advice and guidance - please visit here for more information

 Your safety is our number one priority.
-Here you can find out about what we are doing to keep you safe when you travel with us.
+Here, you can find out all the information you need for your upcoming journey including; how to book and reserve your seat, travel guidelines, what we are doing to keep you safe on-board and much, more.

-We are pleased to have acquired the ‘Good to Go’ accreditation from Visit Britain.
-This accreditation means that we’re adhering to Government and industry COVID-19 guidelines and have the processes in place to maintain cleanliness on-board and aid social distancing.
+We are ‘Good to Go’ accredited.
+This means that we’re adhering to Government and industry COVID-19 guidelines and have the processes in place to maintain cleanliness on-board and aid social distancing.

 We are running a reduced service and you can find information on our latest timetables here.

-*Some people may not be able to wear a face covering, for example, those with breathing difficulties and we appreciate that people with disabilities may find it difficult to wear a face covering.
-The Government have supplied a list of reasons as to when the requirement of wearing a face covering does not apply.
-This list can be found within the linked FAQs above.
+*Some people may not be able to wear a face covering, for example, those with breathing difficulties or those with disabilities.
+The Government have provided a list of exemptions.
+Which list can be found within the linked FAQs above.

-Our services have limited capacity, so we are asking all our customers to travel off-peak where possible.
-For more information on the level of reservations we had last week please see below.
+Our services have limited capacity, so we are asking all our customers to reserve a seat for their journey and travel at quieter times where possible.
+More information on how to reserve a seat can be found in the ‘before you travel’ section below.
+For more information on the level of reservations we had last week please use the button below.

-To reduce contact, we are encouraging customers to select an e-Ticket or Smartcard for Season tickets, use contactless payments only, and not to use cash, as this will not be accepted on-board our services.
+To reduce physical contact, we are encouraging customers to select an e-Ticket or Smartcard for Season tickets, use contactless payments, cash is currently not being accepted on-board our services.

-If you do not book ahead, please leave additional time for your journey and follow signage and instructions from the station and train colleagues.
+If you do not book ahead, please leave additional time for your journey and follow signage and instructions from station and train colleagues.
+If the service is already at capacity, you may be refused travel and asked to wait for an alternative service.

-It will really help us to plan and make sure you receive the correct help if you pre book your assistance.
-When you contact our Passenger Assistance team they may ask you some extra questions so that we can ensure that we balance your needs with the opportunity to respect social distancing requirements, so please allow a little more time to make your booking.
+When booking, our Passenger Assistance team may ask you some extra questions so that we can ensure that we balance your needs with the opportunity to respect social distancing requirements, so please allow a little more time to make your booking.

 If you have not pre-booked assistance, please allow extra time for your journey and follow signage and instructions from station and train staff.

 CrossCountry are supporting the National Rail Industry Hidden Disabilities Sunflower Scheme .
-Not all disabilities are visible and some won’t be immediately obvious to our colleagues on-board our trains.
+Not all disabilities are visible and some won’t be immediately obvious to our colleagues.
 The Hidden Disability Sunflower, which is usually worn in the form of a lanyard, is a discreet way for us to be aware that support may be required from us throughout a customer’s journey.
 If you would like to obtain a lanyard, you can get one from most staffed stations or online via the scheme.
-We appreciate that If you are already part of this scheme, wearing a face covering may not be possible if you need more information referring to this, please follow the guidance provided on Gov UK, which can be found here.
+We appreciate that if you are already part of this scheme, wearing a face covering may not be possible, so we advise you follow the guidance provided on Gov UK, which can be found here.

 If you have a health condition or disability and would like a discreet way of informing our staff that you are exempt from wearing a face covering, please download and print out an assistance card to present to our staff on your journey.

-You should still try to reserve places, as on busier trains we could need to restrict travel if too many people attempt to board.
-However, if you are travelling as a family group then you may sit together on-board if you wish.
+You should still try to reserve, as on busier trains we could need to restrict travel if too many people attempt to board.
+However, if you are travelling as a family group then you may sit together if you wish instead of following social distancing.
+Only window seats are reservable so the seat next to you should always be free for a household member to sit next to you.

 Please note that CrossCountry do not manage any stations, so for advice and travel guidance for the station you intend to visit, please search for your station here.

-Arrive early - Give yourself plenty of time at the station before your train arrives, as there may be directional signage set up at stations for you to follow to get to the right platform safely.
-There may also be queuing systems in place at some stations.
+Arrive early - Allow plenty of time at the station before your train arrives, as there may be directional signage and queuing systems in place.

 Face coverings – It is mandatory to wear a face covering when passing through a railway station as well as when travelling by train.
 Face coverings can be removed only whilst food & drink is being consumed.
-To make your journey safer, £100 fines are being issued by British Transport Police to people who do not wear a face covering.
+To make your journey safer, maximum fines of £6,400 are being issued by British Transport Police to people who do not wear a face covering.
 While some people are exempt, everyone else must do so to protect others.
+See our FAQs.
 See our FAQs

 Social distancing - When walking through the station please respect other people around you.
 Always maintaining social distancing measures, including when using escalators, lifts and seating at stations.

-Hand sanitiser – Hand sanitisers are not currently available on-board our trains, although we are working hard to improve this.
-Please always carry hand sanitiser to use before and after your journey to stations.
+Health and hygiene – Please always carry hand sanitiser to use before and after your journey.
+Hand sanitiser can be purchased from the catering trolley on-board, if available, if your train does not have a catering trolley, please ask one of our colleagues who will be able to help you further.
 We also ask that you wash your hands both before and after travelling with us.
 To find out more about availability of hand sanitisers please visit the station information page here.

 Respectful behaviour - Please respect station colleagues, who are there to help and guide you through your onward journey.

-Station colleagues - Please remember our teams in our stations and on our trains are not responsible for the enforcement of social distancing.
+Station colleagues - Please remember our teams at stations and on-board our trains are not responsible for the enforcement of social distancing.
 So please work with us, be mindful of your fellow passengers, and take sensible steps to keep a safe distance.
-In line with Government guidance, we also ask that you wear a face covering.

-Buy your ticket in advance - To help us maintain social distancing on-board our services, please book before you travel.
+Buy your ticket in advance, and reserve a seat. - To help us maintain social distancing on-board our services, please book before you travel, and reserve your seat.
 We are not currently selling tickets on-board our trains.
+You can make a seat reservation when booking directly via our website, mobile site or Train Tickets app.
+At the point of purchase, you will receive a reservation which will include your coach and seat number.

 Full services – If there is no available space on the train when it arrives, you must disembark and wait for the next service to arrive.
 If this is the last service of the day, please contact us and we will be able to arrange alternative transport.

-Follow the signage - We are rolling out signage on all of our trains to remind you and fellow passengers to 'stay safe and stay apart', throughout your journey.
+Follow the signage - There is additional signage on all our trains to remind you and fellow passengers to 'stay safe and stay apart', throughout your journey.

-Face coverings - It is mandatory to wear a face covering on-board our trains at all times.
-To make your journey safer, £100 fines are being issued by British Transport Police to people who do not wear a face covering.
+Face coverings - It is mandatory to wear a face covering on-board our trains at all times, except for when consuming food and drink.
+Maximum fines of £6,400 are being issued by British Transport Police to people who do not wear a face covering.
 While some people are exempt, everyone else must do so to protect others.
 See our FAQs

-Customers are welcome to bring their own food on-board for their journey and face coverings can be removed only whilst food & drink is being consumed.
-If you are travelling with us in Wales, please note that under current guidelines the consumption of food and drink is banned on-board.
+Customers are welcome to bring their own food and drinks on-board and face coverings can be removed only whilst food & drink is being consumed.
+If you are travelling with us in Wales, please note that under current guidelines you cannot consume food and drink on-board..

 Health and hygiene - Always carry hand sanitiser, ensure you wash your hands before and after your journey and do not touch your face throughout your journey.
+Hand sanitiser can be purchased from the catering trolley on-board, if available.
+If your train does not have a catering trolley, please ask one of our colleagues who will be able to help you further.
 We are only accepting contactless payments on-board for the safety of both our customers and colleagues.

-Clean trains - We have enhanced our cleaning regimes, especially focussing on the main touchpoints such as door button and hand rails.
+Cleaning our trains - We have enhanced our cleaning regimes and are now spending an additional 2400 hours each week cleaning our trains, especially focussing on the main touchpoints such as door buttons and hand rails.
 We have also increased the frequency of deep cleans.
 Please do not hesitate to contact us if you feel the service you are on was not up to standard.
 You can find the best means of contacting us here.

 Reducing contact when handling payments - We are encouraging our customers to use contactless payments only and where possible purchase an e-Ticket or use a Smart card for Season tickets.